denten-books/plain-text/1-chapter.md

 stylistics, writing well is meant to evoke a sense of ease where it is usually the product of painstaking labor.
 Let us hold on to that intuition for the duration of this chapter: writing conceals labor.

-Literature hides the labor of readers and writers.
-In another sense, there is also the concealment of raw, physical energy that "goes into the word."
-The work it takes to get a rock up a mountain gives it potential energy to roll back down.
-By definition, potential energy relates to the possibility of "work done."
-The rock can pull something up the hill as it is falling down, for example.
-What of the energy that went into the writing of these sentences?
-I spent a few *joules* compressing the springs under my keyboard.
-Many more went into my laptop as electric current.
-Why?
-To overcome matter's passive impedance of advancing change.
-To preserve and to communicate this message *amperes*, the unit of electrical flow, struggled with *ohms*, the unit of electrical resistance.

-There is energy too in the librarian's effort to archive a book, in the churning of a search engine to make it accessible to a reading public, and in the work of a truck driver who ferries information by road.
-The sum of these energies, which seem significant now in their accumulation, went into the writing of these words.
-Much of it dissipated as heat and light.
-And some of it---just a small part---left an imprint somewhere.
-It left a trace of ink on a page, magnetized a piece of tape, or shifted the configuration of the floating gate buried within the solid state drive.
-Finally, the potential energy remaining within the word began a chain of electrical reactions in the reader's brain.
-The mental effort or reading and writing amounts to "knowledge work."[@liu_laws_2004] Ultimately, writing serves to connect the electrical circuitry of at least two neurological systems.
-Reading leaves the brain in a different state than before.
-Writing, in this light, involves the transmission of neural activity between hosts.
-When considered as a physical process, literature is a type of electroencephalography (EEG), or electric head writing.

-![The place of linguistic structure among "the facts of language".
-Saussure's communication circuit [@saussure_course_1986, 11].](images/saussure.jpg)

-Ferdinand de Saussure's paradigmatic circuit model of communication (pictured here) follows from head to head.
-In *Plain Text*, I will complicate that picture by tracing the passage of thought further from *inscription* to a *device*.
-At each stage of the passage, we will observe the process of encoding and decoding, by which one type of substance---a thought---is converted into another type: a word or the oscillation of an electrical current.
-I will present here a type of a materialist reading practice, which pays attention to the physical properties of the communication act.
-I will give that practice a name---microanalysis---and a purpose: to uncover the energy gained or lost in the transformation from code to code and from medium to medium.

-I am concerned with energy because too often our foundational models of reading and interpretation take the text as a fixed given.
-Even in our most destabilizing readings, like Jacques Derrida's "Plato's Pharmacy", the materiality of the text is assumed to persevere.
-"We will take off here from the *Phaedrus*," Derrida writes [@derrida_dissemination_1981, 66].
-"The reader can count the lines" at the "precisely calculated center of the dialogue" [@derrida_dissemination_1981, 67].
-Plato's dialog has for Derrida a definite beginning, middle, and end.
-Derrida asks the reader "to return to the text," even when the text "remains forever imperceptible" [@derrida_dissemination_1981, 63 & 95].[^ln1-translate] When Derrida talks in this usual way of a literary scholar, he uses the word "text" in two distinct
-ways: one, as an abstract mental construct---the one that is "forever imperceptible," and the physical one, which has a definite and stable topography---the one to which we return with confidence.

-In the vision of post-structural poetics, the text in the abstract resembles the quicksand of unstable signifies.
-In other words, one can define a word only in relation to other words.
-In this way, Derrida describes texts as "dissimulation of the woven texture," "a web that envelops a web," and "an organism, indefinitely regenerating its own tissue behind the cutting trace, the decision of each reading" [@derrida_dissemination_1981, 63].
-In *Plain Text*, I want to further challenge the stability of the text as a physical artifact.
-The literary device reconfigures the text dynamically in the process of reading.
-Because the text is no longer fixed into a stable medium, we must do away with page numbers, for example.
-Pagination changes according to the size of the device.
-More intrusively, the reader cannot rely on finding the same text upon return.
-The writer, the book seller, or the censor have the technological capacity to alter the text in real time, even as the book rests in hand or on a shelf.

 Much is at stake in the material affordances of the literary artifact.
 The political struggle for meaning-making, that is, the very opportunity to engage